Folic acid - test

 Folate - test

-Folic acid is a type of B vitamin.
+Folic acid is also called vitamin B9.
 This article discusses the test to measure the amount of folic acid in the blood.
+It is often done together with a vitamin B12 test of the blood.

 How the Test is Performed